Consensys/doc.tessera/docs/Reference/REST-API.md

 # REST API

-The Rest API consists of three parts: [Peer to Peer, GoQuorum to Tessera, and Third Party](../Concepts/TesseraAPI.md).
+The Rest API consists of three parts: [Peer to Peer, Ethereum client to Tessera, and Third Party](../Concepts/TesseraAPI.md).

 [Configure the API servers in the Tessera configuration file](../HowTo/Configure/TesseraAPI.md).